Introduction

 Rename Apache Cassandra Cluster

-Use a text editor of your choice to open the cassandra.yaml file (we will be using nano):
+Use a text editor of your choice to open the cassandra.yaml file (we use nano):

 sudo nano /etc/cassandra/cassandra.yaml